-- Does uptake of this service model imply an end to end-toend IP services? - Are we seeing a forced return to a network-centric model of service delivery? - Is delivery of each service independently contestable? - Will we see more concentration on service-specific providers with base connectivity infrastructure being further pushed into an undistinguished commodity role? - Will distinct services evolve to have distinct handling and distinct tariffing?
+- Does uptake of this service model imply an end to end-to-end IP services? - Are we seeing a forced return to a network-centric model of service delivery? - Is delivery of each service independently contestable? - Will we see more concentration on service-specific providers with base connectivity infrastructure being further pushed into an undistinguished commodity role? - Will distinct services evolve to have distinct handling and distinct tariffing?

-What's the message here?
+What's going on?